Joule Heating Calculator

 • Joule heating is often an undesirable effect because the generated heat means lost energy.
 In electronic devices, the Joule phenomenon causes heat to escape inside the device and requires heat reduction to work correctly.
 That's why electronic devices such as computers need to be cooled.

 • On the other hand, we can use Joule heating to raise the temperature on purpose.
-Currently, most conventional heaters, found, for example, in electrical kettles or washing machines, consist of a coiled cable with the current.
+Currently, most conventional heaters, found, for example, in electric kettles or washing machines, consist of a coiled cable with the current.

 • There are also materials that don't have any resistance; thus, they don't lose any energy due to Joule heating.
 They are called superconductors, but their extraordinary properties only occur at very low temperatures.